karthias1997/Earthworm/README.md

 INSTRUCTIONS:

-	This trained model can be accessed by the Disease_Analyzer.py python file.
-	Open the command prompt or anaconda prompt from the current repository.
-	Then type the following python command in the command prompt:

-“ python Disease_Analyzer.py --image test_img/corn_healthy.jpg “
+	Our trained model can be access by the following ways.
+We can give input either as a still image location or we can use our camera to capture the leaves of the plant.
+For giving input as a still image we can use Disease_Analyzer.py and we can give input in the in the file_name variable in that python file.
+There is also another way is available.
+We can use our camera to detect the diseases of the plant.